siddharthksah/Crazy-OCR/README.md

 # Crazy-OCR
-Extremely helpful OCR code I wrote working on a project for about a year - all for free on GitHub!
+Extremely helpful OCR code

+# Wrote these when building a robust OCR pipeline for ID Cards for KYC
+# Please refer to the code comments to know more about how specific files work